The Impact of NCEAS

 The NCEAS process and its results have transformed scientific culture, informed environmental policy and directly helped shape complex natural resource management decisions.

 NCEAS FAST FACTS:

-- Engaged nearly 6000 scientists and experts from 57 countries in Working Group collaborations
+- Engaged 6000 scientists and experts from 57 countries in Working Group collaborations

 - Supporting more than 500 Projects proposed by the science community

 - Published more than 2,200 peer-reviewed scientific articles

-- Ranked in the Top 1% of ecology and the environment science institutions worldwide
+- Ranked in the Top 1% of institutions in ecology and environment science worldwide

 - 2 of the Top 3 most influential publications on ecological response to climate change were NCEAS Working Group products